hellerve/blog/wip/Borrow_Checking,_The_Carp_Way.md

 changing the call to `println` accordingly—we essentially tell the compiler that we˚re not done with `a` just yet.
 We’ve only borrowed it to `test`.

+## Special cases and implications

+You cannot return references in Carp.
+This should make sense by now: if you lend out a piece of memory and then your scope ends, noone is in charge of it anymore.
+By definition, the ownership of return values must be handed over to the caller in the Carp model.

+There are some special cases to that rule, and I’m not proud of that.
+If you ever work with arrays in Carp, you’ll come across the indexing function `nth`.
+It returns a reference.
+How is that possible?
+It’s actually quite simple: the array element is still owned by the array.
+It is not a copy, and thus you cannot destroy it, because you would invalidate the array by doing so.
+That rule also holds for struct accessors, as of early 2018.

 ## A tale of debugging

 Especially in the beginning, I often felt like I just threw in random copies